-I was born with a substantial learning disability that renders rote memorization an impossibility for me.
-It is a learning disability under the auspices of ‘dyslexia’ and although it is both severe, as well as rare, the incapacity is limited to memorizing through repetition.
-Fortunately, my neural structures compensated for this absence of rote memory by granting me an exceptional ability at understanding concepts and their interrelated parts.
-While I cannot memorize, I learn conceptually better than almost anyone and have near PhD level knowledge in five disciplines: Macroeconomics, Geopolitics, Oenology (wine), Contemporary Social Anthropology and Neuroscience.
+I was born with a putative lesion of the amygdala resulting in a memory disorder that renders certain forms of memorization an impossibility for me.
+It is an incapacity limited to rote memory (memorizing through repetition).
+Fortunately, my neural structures compensated by granting me an exceptional ability at understanding concepts and their interrelated parts.
+While I cannot memorize, I learn conceptually exceedingly well and have near PhD level knowledge in five disciplines: Macroeconomics, Geopolitics, Oenology (wine), Contemporary Social Anthropology and Neuroscience.
 The term for a person with this level of knowledge in multiple subjects is polymath, the modern and more humble word for ‘genius.’

-It is difficult for me to remember anything that lacks a certain level of interconnectivity to other parts of a larger system.
-However, the benefit is that my mind is always seeking to understand underlying concepts as opposed to simple memorization which falls short at assimilation.
-For example, people’s names I can rarely remember but I can comprehend and recall with precision the details of conversations I have with individuals about extraordinarily technical subjects from presynaptic axonal reuptake of dopamine to European Central Bank policy.
-Another illustration is that I can recite the GDP growth rates of more than 15 countries and articulate the policy decisions between the respective governments and how they influence those growth rates but I can’t remember my own phone number.
-SimilarIy, I cannot learn the rules of a simple drinking game but can explain intimate detail of countercurrent active transport by the loop of Henle in renal physiology as well as its similarity to the transport system that enables the wine area Mesnil to grow Chardonnay grapes that are used in making Salon, the world’s finest champagne.
-It makes for amusing jokes but is privately very frustrating and has always made me feel ashamed.
+I cannot memorize lists or unrelated pieces of information (including my own phone number) but my mind replaces this with an insatiable yearning to understand the concepts underpinning our collective reality.
+For example, people’s names I rarely remember but I recall with excellent precision the details of extraordinarily technical subjects from neuroanatomy to European Central Bank policy.
+Another illustration is that I can recite current GDP growth rates of more than 15 countries and articulate the policy decisions between the respective governments as well as how they influence each other but I get lost literally every time I leave my house in NYC.
+SimilarIy, I cannot learn the rules of a drinking game but can explain details of countercurrent active transport by the loop of Henle in renal physiology and its similarity to a transport system in grape vines that enable them to grow in otherwise inhospitable climates such as Mesnil, home to the world’s finest champagne.
+It makes for amusing jokes but has always been privately very frustrating.

 Alicia Moritz – Graphic Picture Designer